-As noted earlier, the primary customer base for cash-checking stores are the unbanked and underbanked.
-The term “unbanked” refers to people who don’t have any sort of checking or savings accounts and generally do not interact with traditional financial service providers like banks.
+As noted earlier, the primary customer base for cash-checking stores are unbanked and underbanked people.
+The term “unbanked” refers to people who don’t have any checking or savings accounts and generally do not interact with traditional financial service providers like banks.
 This could be for a variety of reasons.

-Others simply don’t trust or like traditional banks.
+Others simply don’t trust or like traditional banks and credit unions.
 Simple as that.
 If you’ve had bad experiences with banks involving a mountain of unexpected or hidden fees being tacked on to your account, then you likely already know this feeling.
 Sometimes shoddy behavior from big names leads people to become wary of these institutions — and they’re not without reason.

 Cash-Checking Stores: The Good

-Check-cashing stores will always have customers.
-Here’s some of the reasons why.
+A cash-checking store will always have customers.
+Here are some of the reasons why.

 This is one of the primary benefits.
 Cash-checking stores offer an important service to those who don’t have bank accounts.
 While you may be working or receiving other payments, you won’t be able to access funds without an account or a cash-checking service.

 Another primary benefit is the nearly instant access to funds from a check.
 In most cases, customers can enter a cash-checking store with identification and check in hand and leave with their money during that very same visit.
 Contrast that to waiting days for a check to clear or only having access to partial funds that one may experience with more traditional banking options.

 Similar to other alternative financial service providers, cash-checking stores are often open beyond regular banking hours.
 In fact, many are open 24/7, making it easy to stop in and cash a check at any time rather than going in the middle of a workday where you may not even have the opportunity to go.